Kwame Nkrumah

-After twelve years abroad pursuing higher education, developing his political philosophy, and organizing with other diasporic pan-Africanists, Nkrumah returned to the Gold Coast to begin his political career as an advocate of national independence.
+After twelve early years abroad pursuing higher education, developing his political philosophy, and organizing with other diasporic pan-Africanists, Nkrumah returned to the Gold Coast to begin his political career as an advocate of national independence.
 He formed the Convention People's Party, which achieved rapid success through its unprecedented appeal to the common voter.
-He became Prime Minister in 1952 and retained the position when Ghana declared independence from Britain in 1957.
-In 1960, Ghanaians approved a new constitution and elected Nkrumah President.
+He became Prime Minister in 1952 and retained the position when he led Ghana to independence from Britain in 1957, a first in sub-Saharan Africa at the time.
+In 1960, Ghanaians approved a new constitution and elected Nkrumah as president.

 His administration was primarily socialist as well as nationalist.
 It funded national industrial and energy projects, developed a strong national education system and promoted a pan-Africanist culture.
-Under Nkrumah, Ghana played a leading role in African international relations during the decolonization period.
+Under Nkrumah, Ghana played a leading role in African international relations and the pan-africanist movement during Africa's decolonization period, supporting numerous liberation struggles.

-Nkrumah led an authoritarian regime in Ghana, as he repressed political opposition and conducted elections that were not free and fair.
+After an alleged assassination plot against him, coupled with increasingly difficult local economic conditions, Nkrumah's government became authoritarian in the 1960s, as he repressed political opposition and conducted elections that were neither free nor fair.
 In 1964, a constitutional amendment made Ghana a one-party state, with Nkrumah as president for life of both the nation and its party.
-Nkrumah was deposed in 1966 by the National Liberation Council, under whose supervision international financial institutions privatized many of the country's state corporations.
+He fostered a personality cult, forming ideological institutes and adopting the title of 'Osagyefo Dr.' Nkrumah was deposed in 1966 in a coup d'état by the National Liberation Council.
+Claims of CIA involvement in his overthrow have never been verified.
 Nkrumah lived the rest of his life in Guinea, where he was named honorary co-president.
+In 1999, he was voted BBC African of the millennium.